Gendarmenmarkt

 The name Gendarmenmarkt dates from 1799 and comes from when the stables of the Cuirassier Regiment “Gens d’Armes were located in the square.

-Twin churches
+Twin Churches

 The square is flanked on both sides by two identical Baroque-styled churches with an impressive tower and dome.